sandstrom99/override_text_scale_factor/README.md

 then `OverrideTextScaleFactor` is the widget for you.

 ## Usage
-The package contains single widget `OverrideTextScaleFactor`.
+The package contains a single widget `OverrideTextScaleFactor`.
 By default this widget will set `textScaleFactor` to 1.0 but the field can be overridden to any value.

 ### Example